-DR. HUGHES: Tracking traditionally kicks in when somebody has an appropriate -- a formal tissue 12:50 diagnosis of a cancer, which is a failing in many types of cancer, and two other patients had, radiologically, renal cancer, but because they didn't have a tissue diagnosis, didn't have a clinical nurse.
-I think, in this instance, and one of the reasons I reflected on 12:51 a previous SAI, the clinical administration in Mr. O'Brien's practice was known to be under stress, was known to be replete with problems, so there's a delay or a loss of a patient in this case, but it's not the only one in this cohort of nine patients.
-12:51 Trust already knew this and possibly should have put steps in place to address this, because if there's an issue with, and some of the work was with the front end of the pathway, the triage in cases, but you would have to make this assumption there may be clerical and 12:51 administration processes elsewhere in the pathway. when I look at this, the clinical thought process should be if you detect, query T3/T4 locally advanced cancer, that should be your primary focus, and the focus seemed to be on doing further PSAs, then do your 12:52 TURP and then perhaps doing -- which could have been possibly an aggressive cancer, as it turned out to be.
-Just one final point on this case, Mr. Gilbert, Yes.

-if I could trouble you for your comment.
+Т there anything that could have been done from 2 a tracking monitoring perspective in the particular 3 circumstances of this case?
+4 Α. DR. HUGHES: Tracking traditionally kicks in when 5 somebody has an appropriate a formal tissue 12:50 6 diagnosis of a cancer, which is a failing in many types 7 of cancer, and two other patients had, radiologically, 8 renal cancer, but because they didn't have a tissue 9 diagnosis, didn't have a clinical nurse.
+I think, in 10 this instance, and one of the reasons I reflected on 12:51 11 a previous SAI, the clinical administration in 12 Mr. O'Brien's practice was known to be under stress, 13 was known to be replete with problems, so there's 14 a delay or a loss of a patient in this case, but it's 15 not the only one in this cohort of nine patients.
+The 12:51 16 Trust already knew this and possibly should have put 17 steps in place to address this, because if there's an 18 issue with, and some of the work was with the front end 19 of the pathway, the triage in cases, but you would have 20 to make this assumption there may be clerical and 12:51 21 administration processes elsewhere in the pathway.
+22 When I look at this, the clinical thought process 23 should be if you detect, query T3/T4 locally advanced 24 cancer, that should be your primary focus, and the 25 focus seemed to be on doing further PSAs, then do your 12:52 26 TURP and then perhaps doing which could have been 27 possibly an aggressive cancer, as it turned out to be.
+28 117 Q. Yes.
+Just one final point on this case, Mr. Gilbert, 29 if I could trouble you for your comment.
 If we go to

 1 WIT-82637 at number 3, please.
-I am conscious that you 2 won't have the opportunity to review any notes, so I ask this question with a degree of hesitation: 3 4 5 "Mr. O'Brien says when Service User B was reviewed by 12:53 the Cancer Centre in Belfast City Hospital on 5th 6 7 November 2020" -- that was after he had come back into 8 the system obviously and had been referred from the Southern Trust's MDT to the regional centre -- "he was 9 10 prescribed Bicalutamide 50 milligrams daily".
+I am conscious that you 2 won't have the opportunity to review any notes, so 3 I ask this question with a degree of hesitation: 4 5 "Mr. O'Brien says when Service User B was reviewed by 12:53 6 the Cancer Centre in Belfast City Hospital on 5th 7 November 2020" that was after he had come back into 8 the system obviously and had been referred from the 9 Southern Trust's MDT to the regional centre "he was 10 prescribed Bicalutamide 50 milligrams daily".
 12:53 11 12 This is contrary to the assertion from the Review Team, 13 primarily you, Mr. Gilbert, that Bicalutamide 50 14 milligrams is only indicated for the prevention of 15 tumour flare associated with the first injection.
-12:53 16 17 Do you understand that --18 MR. GILBERT: I understand precisely what's being said Α. but I maintain my position.
-I don't know why anyone in 19 20 Belfast City Hospital, on 5th November 2020, would have 12:54 prescribed 50 milligrams of Bicalutamide for this 21 22 Unless it was a preliminary to starting an 23 LHRH analogue if he hadn't started it at that stage.
-24 We will maybe have an opportunity to look at that 118 Q. 25 further.
-Can I move then to the case of service F, who 12:54 is Patient 6.
-The SAI report for that case can be 26 27 found at DOH-00073.
-You are familiar with that case, Mr. Gilbert?
-28

-MR. GILBERT: Yeah.
+12:53 16 17 Do you understand that 18 Α. MR. GILBERT: I understand precisely what's being said 19 but I maintain my position.
+I don't know why anyone in 20 Belfast City Hospital, on 5th November 2020, would have 12:54 21 prescribed 50 milligrams of Bicalutamide for this 22 patient.
+Unless it was a preliminary to starting an 23 LHRH analogue if he hadn't started it at that stage.
+24 118 Q. We will maybe have an opportunity to look at that 25 further.
+Can I move then to the case of service F, who 12:54 26 is Patient 6.
+The SAI report for that case can be 27 found at DOH-00073.
+You are familiar with that case, 28 Mr. Gilbert?
+29 Α. MR. GILBERT: Yeah.